lws803/FreeRTOS_experiments/cheatsheets/Synchronisation.md

 ## Race condition

 Concurrent access to a shared data can lead to inconsistency.
 This is usually because of pre-emption by the OS on tasks that are writing or reading to the shared variable.
+Undesirable situation where two or more operations are done on the shared address space at the same time.

 ## Critical section

 Section within code which modifies and accesses shared data.

 ## Atomic lock